Felix Lembersky: Career

-Lembersky became a member of the Leningrad Union of Artists after the war and participated in both national and private art exhibitions across Russia.
-He traveled to various regions, including the Urals, Ladoga, Pskov, and the Baltic Republics, where he engaged in artistic endeavors.
-His artistic style was deeply influenced by his upbringing in Eastern Europe, particularly Ukraine and the Soviet Union.
-During his time as a theater set designer in Kiev during the 1920s and early 1930s, he was exposed to the early Soviet avant-garde, a period that left a lasting impact on his work.

-His affiliation with the Kiev Art Institute, where influential artists like Malevich and Tatlin taught, further immersed him in the avant-garde movement.
-This influence persisted throughout his studies in the 1930s.
-Lembersky also attended art history lectures by Punin at the Academy of Art, where he received a classical education that greatly influenced his techniques as a realist and impressionist artist.
-Despite the constraints imposed by state regulations on Western art, Lembersky's creative process drew from a diverse range of inspirations, including German Expressionism, the French School, Mexican mural painting, Russian icons, African folk art, and Dutch and early Renaissance painting.

-His artistic interests extended beyond visual arts to encompass modernist and contemporary literature, poetry, theater, and music, which all played integral roles in shaping his creative vision.
-Lembersky's artistic expression often carried spiritual undertones and incorporated religious symbols.
-The memory of the Holocaust deeply affected him, and he incorporated symbols related to it in his work.
-Themes of war and industrial labor also found their way into his art, while his paintings were celebrated for their vibrant colors, luminosity, and formal elegance, evoking emotional responses and captivating the viewer's eye.
+Lembersky joined the Leningrad Union of Artists after the war and participated in national and private art shows in Russia.
+He toured and worked in various places, such as the Urals, Ladoga, Pskov, and Baltic Republics.
+Lembersky's art was influenced by his childhood in Eastern Europe, particularly Ukraine and the Soviet Union.
+He was exposed to the early Soviet avant-garde during his time as a theater set designer in Kiev in the 1920s and early 1930s.
+He furthered his exposure to the avant-garde at the Kiev Art Institute, where Malevich and Tatlin taught, and continued to be influenced by them during his studies in the 1930s.
+Lembersky attended art history lectures given by Punin at the Academy of Art, and his classical education at the Academy influenced his realist and impressionist techniques.
+Despite state-imposed restrictions on Western art, Lembersky included various influences in his work, including German Expressionism, the French School, Mexican mural painting, Russian icons, African folk art, and Dutch and early Renaissance painting.
+He was interested in modernist and contemporary literature, poetry, and theater, and music was essential to his art.
+Lembersky's work is spiritual and frequently includes religious symbols.
+The memory of the Holocaust haunted Lembersky, and he included Holocaust symbols in his work.
+The themes of war and industrial labor appear in his work, yet his paintings are known for their brilliant color, light, and formal beauty, which evoke emotional responses and delight the eye.